 Major Changes to Manuscript

 Repositioning of the paper.
-To target a wider audience, we have re-positioned the paper as proposing a machine learning-based time series feature selection method paired with a swapping mechanism for data privacy, which is also applicable to other domains such as missing data imputation and nowcasting.
+To target a wider audience, we have re-positioned the paper as proposing a machine learning-based time series feature selection method paired with a swapping mechanism for data privacy.
 The proposed method (k-nTS+) is flexible because it can be applied to multiple forecast horizons, forecasting models, forecast accuracy metrics, and correlated time series features.
-Furthermore, our paper demonstrates an emerging research theme by incorporating the usefulness (forecast accuracy) of the protected data into the data protection process itself.
+Furthermore, our paper demonstrates an emerging research theme by incorporating the usefulness (forecast accuracy) of the protected data into the data protection process itself. which is also applicable to other domains such as missing data imputation, nowcasting, and outlier replacement.

 New datasets.
 To increase the generalizability of our results, we have included all of the M3 competition data in the empirical application.
 Also, we applied our methodology to a subset of the hierarchical M5 competition data which represents real-world retail data.
 Using the new data, we find that…